Impatiens pallida: Distribution and habitat

 I. pallida is native in the United States from North Dakota to the north and west, Georgia to the south, and Maine to the east.
 In Canada, it is native in Ontario, Quebec, New Brunswick, Newfoundland, and Nova Scotia.
 It can be found in wet, soggy soils, such as along ponds and streams, in swamps, in moist deciduous woodlands, and in wet thickets.

 Uses

-Like Impatiens capensis, the young shoots can be boiled (with two changes of water) as a potherb, and the seeds are also edible.
+Like I. capensis, the young shoots can be boiled (with two changes of water) as a potherb, and the seeds are also edible.

 Along with other species of jewelweed or "touch-me-not", it is a traditional remedy for skin rashes.